Guañape Islands

 The Guañape Islands form an island group off the coast of northern Peru.
 The group consists of four islands: Isla Guañape Norte, Isla Guañape Sur, Islotes Cantores, and Islotes Los Leones.

 Off the southern coast of Peru, lie the Chincha, the Ballesta, the Lobos, the Asia, and the Guañape islands.
 These islands support breeding grounds for a variety of birds that feed on marine creatures.
-Guano is the Spanish word for bird droppings.
 Over thousands of years, a 100-150 feet thick layer of guano accumulated.
 The primary producers of guano are white-breasted cormorants, grey pelicans, and white-headed gannets.
 It is estimated that around a million of these birds can live on one island and produce over 1,000 tonnes of guano annually.

 Background

 Due to the unique weather conditions prevalent along the Peruvian coast, Peruvian guano is considered to be the best for farming.
 Due to the flow of the cold Humboldt Current along Peru's coast, the cold water prevents rainfall from occurring.
 The lack of rain on these islands and the tropical heat allow the accumulated guano to be baked naturally.
 This helps to prevent nitrates from evaporating and protects their use as fertilizer.
 Another reason for the guano's value is that it comes from fish-eating birds.
 Due to relative isolation from natural predators, guano-producing birds such as the white-breast cormorant and gray pelican have increased in number.